ATTENDANCE INFORMATION

 If your child is suffering with school-related anxiety that is impacting their ability or willingness to attend, then please speak to the school.
 There is support we can offer to help with this.

 However, the most effective support to help understand and overcome school anxiety starts at home.
-There are many resources available online to support you with this – we recommend the YoungMinds parent guide as a starting point for information and guidance for supporting your child.
+There are many resources available online to support you with this.
+Please have a look at our Mental Health and Wellbeing page, where there is a comprehensive list of resources for both parents/carers and pupils.

 Poster showing attendance data